PoarthanArseus/poarthanarseus.github.io/README.md

 To start you will need install hugo: https://gohugo.io/installation/

-Afterwards, clone this repository: `git clone https://github.com/PoarthanArseus/poarthanarseus.github.io`
+Afterwards, clone this repository: `git clone https://github.com/PoarthanArseus/poarthanarseus.github.io` Add the Papermod submodule: `git submodule update --init --recursive`

+Then you can add your post into the /content/posts/

 Then, in the same directory run `hugo`